NotKingSnow/hotdw1-trivia/README.md

 q "**What Targaryen King was assassinated in Dorne?**" a "Daeron I Targaryen", "Daeron Targaryen", "Daeron"

-q "**In Game of Thrones, Shireen Baratheon references the Dance of the Dragons two characters.
-Name one!**" a "Davos Seaworth", "Stannis Baratheon", "Davos", "Stannis"
+q "**In Game of Thrones, Shireen Baratheon references the Dance of the Dragons to two characters.
+Name one!**" a "Davos Seaworth and Stannis Baratheon", "Davos Seaworth", "Stannis Baratheon", "Davos", "Stannis"

 q "**Cregan Stark’s tenure as Hand of the King to Aegon III is known as?**" a "The Hour of the Wolf", "Hour of the Wolf"